Výzkumné klastry

 Anthropology Advancements

-The "Anthropology Advancements" research cluster explores the complexity of humanity, seeking to produce innovative insights into economic, social, and cultural aspects of developments, particularly in Asia.
+The ANTH research cluster at the Department of Asian Studies explores the complexity of humanity, seeking to produce innovative insights into economic, social, and cultural aspects of developments, particularly in Asia.
 By exploring questions about the future and contemporary challenges of humanity the cluster leverages the expertise of environmental anthropology, visual anthropology, economic anthropology, anthropology of food, anthropology of Islam, urban anthropology, anthropology of technology, or anthropology of material culture, among others.
 This approach involves not only anthropologists but also scholars from related disciplines, fostering a diverse and collaborative research environment.

 Some of the research questions addressed are: